twilio/twilio-python/docs/index.rst

     pip install twilio

-You can also `download the source <https://github.com/twilio/twilio-python/zipball/master>` and install using :data:`setuptools`
+You can also `download the source <https://github.com/twilio/twilio-python/zipball/master>`_ and install by downloading :data:`setuptools`, navigating in the Terminal to the folder containing the **twilio-python** library, and then running:

 .. code-block:: bash